Finalé F-168 Stereo Tube Integrated Amplifier

 - Powered by one quad of 6BM8/ECL82 Tubes

-- A.D.F.S Technology (Automatic Differential Feedbacks System) - By applying positive and negative feedbacks together same time, to maintain the best control and stability, while having minimum phase and sound shift for the most realistic sound playbacks.
-This is perhaps the most advance design of its kind on the entire market!
+- A.D.F.S Technology (Automatic Differential Feedbacks System) - By applying positive and negative feedbacks together at the same time, to maintain the best control and stability, while having minimum phase and sound shift for the most realistic sound playbacks.
+This is perhaps the most advanced design of its kind on the entire market!

 - 14"W X 9"D X 7"H Approximately